All Episodes

 He has never run or done or accomplished anything that is anywhere near the private sector.

-And yet Barack Obama claims to be the candyman, the magic man, who simply by virtue of his presence and demands will cause magic to happen.
+And yet, Barack Obama claims to be the candyman, the magic man, who simply by virtue of his presence and demands will cause magic to happen while he purposely, systematically sets about destroying the very environment where people like 11-year-old Owen Voorhees can triumph.

 Yeah, I got them all laughing here, folks.

-Those of you watching on the ditto camera you can see it, but I can't tell you why.
+Those of you watching on the ditto camera, you can see it, but I can't tell you why.

-Still say radio is meant to be heard and not seen anyway.
+I still say radio is meant to be heard and not seen anyway.

 Little Michael Jackson bump here, folks.